It's You (Zayn song)

-"It's You" (stylised as "iT's YoU") is a song recorded by English singer and songwriter Zayn from his debut solo studio album Mind of Mine (2016).
+"It's You" (stylised as "iT's YoU") is a song recorded by English singer-songwriter Zayn from his debut solo studio album Mind of Mine (2016).
 It was written by Zayn, James Ho and Harold Lilly, whilst production was handled by Malay.
 Zayn debuted the track with a live performance during his appearance on the Tonight Show with Jimmy Fallon on 18 February 2016.
-It was later premiered on Beats 1 Radio on 25 February 2016, and ultimately was released as the first promotional single from the album on 26 February 2016 along with the album's pre-order on iTunes.
+It was later premiered on Beats 1 Radio on 25 February 2016, and ultimately was released as the first promotional single from the album on 25 February 2016 along with the album's pre-order on iTunes.

 A slow-paced, intimate R&B ballad, "It's You" features organ-like keyboards, pulsating beats and sparingly employed strings, piano, and electric guitar through its instrumentation.
 Lyrically, the song talks about a break-up, where the protagonist is desperate for answers on a failed relationship.
 Considered an album highlight by various reviewers, several critics additionally believed that the inspiration behind the track was Zayn's relationship with former girlfriend Perrie Edwards.
 "It's You" charted moderately around the world, including in the United Kingdom, Scotland, and the United States.
 The accompanying music video for the song was released on 26 February 2016 exclusively on the Apple Store and later on 28 March 2016.